lowRISC/lowrisc-site/content/docs/getting-started.md

 If it doesn't say Bus Width: 4-bit, then your SD-Card failed to be detected or was stuck in an incorrect mode.
 You should hit the CPU_RESET and/or power off to retry.

-### This is just a print out of the boot sector so you can check for RISCV boot sector viruses (?)
+### This is just a basic smoke test of the boot sector read capability

     0:  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
     20:  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00